andreashirnsperger108/power-forecast-ml-pipeline_/README.md

-# Power Forecast ML Pipeline (Senior Lecturer Portfolio)
+# Power Forecast ML Pipeline (Portfolio)

-This repository is a **Senior Lecturer / Researcher portfolio artifact** demonstrating an end‑to‑end, reproducible **time series regression pipeline** for energy consumption forecasting.
+This repository is a demonstrating an end‑to‑end, reproducible **time series regression pipeline** for energy consumption forecasting.

 It is designed to be:
 - **Teach-ready** (clear structure, tasks, extensions),